Wonderfully fresh-tasting and versatile, Israeli salad consists of finely chopped vegetables dressed with olive oil and lemon juice.

 Ingredients

-You'll only need a few simple ingredients to make this tasty salad.
+You'll need nine ingredients to make this salad.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-- Cucumber: Ideally, you should use a seedless English cucumber in this salad.
+- Cucumber: Ideally, you should use a seedless English cucumber.
 It's firm, less watery than a standard American cucumber, and its skin is delicate.

 - Tomatoes: Try to pick red tomatoes that are ripe but not too soft.
-Even if they're quite firm, you'll want to seed them (see me do it in the video below) or they'll release liquid into the salad.
+Even if they're quite firm, you'll want to seed them, or they'll release liquid into the salad.

 - Bell pepper: I use green bell pepper.
-Like all other veggies, it should be diced, or finely chopped.
-The classic recipe doesn't include peppers, but my mom always added them, so I do too.
+Like the other veggies, it should be diced or finely chopped.
+The classic recipe doesn't include peppers, but my mom always added them, so I do, too.

 - Parsley: Italian parsley or curly parsley - both work equally well.